-GETTING STARTED Just locate & enable the DVO OFX tools in your chosen platform; for ease, we're showing the screenshots from Resolve in this User Guide so consult your manuals for any alternative system you're using. - 1.
-Launch Resolve on your workstation. - 2.
-Open your project; to select the DVO effect, click on the Effects tab on the upper left side of the interface.
-On the Open FX section, open the Filters section and click on DVO. - 3.
-To apply the effect, you can either double click or drag and drop on the selected clip(s) when using the Timeline tab.
-If you're in the Color page, select the effect using the Effects tab on the top left side of the interface and drag and drop on an existing node.

-4. Click on the Effects section (or click on the grading node) and the control panel overleaf appears.
+If you need a hand with anything, our friendly Al assistant Juno is your first port of call.
+Whether it's access to the latest software versions, guidance with using DVO tools, more info on Filmworkz platforms or discovering best practices, Juno's there for instant, accurate support, any time you need it - that's 24/7 because Juno never sleeps!
+GETTING STARTED Just locate & enable the DVO tool(s) in your chosen Adobe platform, they'll be inside the Filmworkz folder under Video Effects; for ease, we're showing the screenshots from Premiere Pro in this User Guide. - 1.
+Launch Premiere Pro on your workstation. - 2.
+Open your project; to select a DVO, click on the Effects tab on the upper left side of the interface.
+On the Video Effects section, open the Filmworkz section and select a DVO. - 3.
+To apply the DVO, you can either double click or drag and drop on the selected clip(s). - 4.
+Click on the Effect Control section and the control panel overleaf appears.
 Please refer to the Installation Guide at the end of the document if you need more help.